QuTech-Delft/OpenSquirrel/docs/tutorial/creating-a-circuit.md

     b[1] = measure q[1]
     ```

+Note that the representation of the printed circuit is the same as the one obtained from the cQASM string above.

+The real power of the circuit builder lies in that fact that it can be used in combination with the functionalities
-You can naturally use the functionalities available in Python to create your circuit:
+available in Python to create your circuit:

 ```python
 from opensquirrel import CircuitBuilder